tak-9/react-employee-directory/README.md

 ## Deploying React Application to GitHub
 https://create-react-app.dev/docs/deployment/#github-pages

-Follow instruction of the section of "Git Hub Pages" to deploy a front-end application built with react to GitHub.
+Follow instruction of the section of **"GitHub Pages"** to deploy a front-end application built with react to GitHub.

 ## Technologies